Skip to main content

 From Data to Action Clinical Protocols

 Once we translate the data into a physiological narrative, we can consider targeted interventions.
-This is where knowledge of becomes relevant.
+This is where knowledge of clinical protocols becomes relevant.
 The wellness program identifies a potential issue; a sophisticated understanding of endocrinology points toward a solution.

 The goal of TRT is to restore testosterone to an optimal physiological range, which can have profound effects on the very markers the wellness screen identified.
 Optimized testosterone levels can improve insulin sensitivity, decrease visceral fat mass, and increase lean muscle mass, directly counteracting the drivers of metabolic syndrome.